hacizeynal/Deploying-EKL-stack-on-AWS-EKS/README.md

 elasticsearch   kibana-kibana                   ClusterIP   172.20.185.150   <none>        5601/TCP            10m
 kube-system     kube-dns                        ClusterIP   172.20.0.10      <none>        53/UDP,53/TCP       116m
 ```
-We can see that TYPE is **ClusterIP** ,so it means we will not able to reach it from outside ,we will install Ingress for Load Balancing later to achieve it ,for now we can use port forwarding via following command.
+We can see that TYPE is **ClusterIP** ,so it means we will not able to reach it from outside ,we will install Ingress for Load Balancing later to achieve it ,for now we can use port forwarding via following command from localhost.

 ```
 zhajili$ kubectl port-forward deployment/kibana-kibana 5601 -n elasticsearch